 (e) except in the case of a summons issued under the Act section 29 or 89, leaving the document with a lawyer who is representing the individual and is authorised to accept the document.

-[Regulation 88 amended in Gazette 14 Dec 2007 p.
+[Regulation 88 amended: Gazette 14 Dec 2007 p.
 6242.]

 89. Service of document on partnership